Team-Shrubbery/mock-clients/README.md

-# Mock Clients used for Testing Codefighter Server
+# Mock Clients used for Testing/Developing Codefighter Server

 ## Links & Resources